 What Causes Driver's Foot?

 Driver’s Foot is, obviously, caused by driving.
 It can affect professional and recreational drivers alike.
-The pain of driver's foot is usually felt in the heel of your foot, across your big toe, or in the ball of your foot, near the big toe.
-Sitting in Houston traffic can make this pain worse, as you are forced to hold your foot in one position for extended periods of time.
-Depending on where you experience the pain of driver's foot, you may require a different form of treatment.
+Typically, painful symptoms hit your right, or driver's foot.
+And you'll usually feel the pain of driver's foot in the heel of your foot, across your big toe, or in the ball of your foot, near the big toe.

-Your heels can become bruised and sore when you drive, as you put pressure on your foot while it rests on the car's floor--it's similar to the pressure placed on feet from all-day standing.
-When you rock that foot to apply gas or the brakes, the pain may become worse.
-Wearing different shoes may help lessen your heel pain; custom orthotics can also improve this condition.
+Why do your heels become bruised and sore when you drive?
+It has to do with the pressure you put on your foot while it rests on the car's floor.
+For long-haul drivers, it can equal the pressure placed on feet from all-day standing.
+Then, when you rock that foot to hit the gas or the brakes, the pain may become worse.
+In this case, wearing different shoes may help lessen your heel pain.
+And custom orthotics can also improve this condition.

-Top-of-the-foot pain: this type of driver's foot pain is usually caused by built-up tension from holding car pedals in place for extended amounts of time.
-Stiff gas pedals can make this problem worse, since you will have to push down on them with greater force.
+Now, stiff gas pedals can make this problem worse, since you will have to push down on them with greater force.
+So make sure to grease those pedals regularly.
 Fortunately, this kind of pain is typically temporary; it should go away quickly after you park and walk around a bit.
-Flexing your feet rotating them in circles is often helpful in alleviating this type of foot pain.
+And, to speed up your pain relief?
+When you exit the car, try flexing your feet and rotating them in circles.
+This should alleviate top of foot pain quickly.

 Does Driver's Foot Require Treatment?